|

 Q: You did know that the blank pod the Maximals found in Coming of the Fuzors was actually within sight of the Axalon, didn't you?

-A: Our screen is set fairly dark and we didn't realise the Axalon could be seen in the background until it was too late.
+A: Our screen had been set fairly dark at time of writing and we didn't realise the Axalon could be seen in the background until it was too late.
 We are going to declare the pod magically crashed further away and feel embarrassed about it.